alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 to a 'stationary state' achieved during the training.
 The system that is being trained compounds information from the input data by accumulation of 'effects' (caused by 'causes') in the 'eigenfunctions' of the learning system.
 In this way it's like a 'spectrometer' with a comb of band-pass filters or resonant LC contours or interference of different 'rays' in a hologram.
-The accumulation of 'knowledge' during 'learning' is _non-linear_, the signal changes the properties of the 'resonant circuit' that is excites.
+The accumulation of 'knowledge' during 'learning' is, of course, _non-linear_, - the signal changes the properties of the 'resonant circuit' that is 'excites'.
-2. There are two possible mechanisms of accumulation of 'knowledge'/changes in the system: in the relative 'weights' of eigenfunctions and in changes of the eigenfunctions themselves.
+2. There are two possible mechanisms of accumulation of 'knowledge'/changes in the system: in the relative 'weights' of 'excited' eigenfunctions and in changes of the eigenfunctions themselves.
 Changes in weights would be purely 'spectral' or Fourier-like type of influence, while changes in the 'shape' of eigenfunctions themselves is a different, non-Fourier decomposition and that's what we will be talking about shortly.
+But in any case the analogy with integration/convolution of an input function with a sine harmonic is obviously very similar to the 'training'.
-3. The main problem of 'trained systems' are, of course, their extensions and combinations.
+3. The main problem of 'trained systems' though, are their extensions and combinations.
 We typically need to start 'training' all over again if we add something to a 'taught' neural network or learning system.
 Why?
 Because of the non-linearity, of course!
 Moreover, if we are using the 'variation of eigenfunctions' method of training the added part of the network may change them altogether.
 It's like adding (or dropping) a couple of members of the equation.
-It is not a 'changed' equation, it's a totally _new_ equation.
+It is not a 'changed' equation, it's a totally _new_ equation with new eigenfunctions.
 On top of that the 'coordinate system' of old eigenfunctions may or may not be able to develop 'projections' onto the new coordinate system of new eigenfunctions.
+In this aspect 'training' is _different_ from Fourier decomposition, there everything is linear and hence - additive and scalable.
 4. Also, talking about the changes of functions for decompositions, I've had this idea in my head for quite a while, that sequences of random numbers are a perfect set of 'ortho-normal' functions necessary for decompositions.
-Now, if you are about to change one of the functions in your 'basis', make sure that the new one is 'normal' to all the rest, and it's a condition that is hard to satisfy with usual functions, but simple to satisfy with these random sequences.<br>
+Now, if you are about to change one of the functions in your 'basis', make sure that the new one is 'normal' to all the rest, and it's a condition that is hard to satisfy with usual functions, but simple to satisfy with these random sequences.
+But this is a method of finding 'orthogonal' functions quite different from the sine harmonics of the same frequency or the natural numbers counts of an interval in Rademacher method<br>

 ### Explanation.
 &nbsp;&nbsp;&nbsp;&nbsp;The main idea of usefullness of Fourier transform comes from the fact that if